Regional Fertility Program

 Yes, but try to avoid dairy products when taking the antibiotic because it can cause stomach upset.

-An HSG may cause mild or moderate uterine cramping for about five minutes.
+An HSG may cause mild or moderate uterine cramping for about one to two minutes.
 However, some women may experience cramps for several hours.
 The symptoms can be greatly reduced taking medications used for menstrual cramps.

-Please arrive 20-30 minutes, prior to your appointment to ensure appropriate time to check-in.
+Please arrive 20-30 minutes prior to your appointment to ensure adequate time to check-in.

 Tylenol extra strength 2 tablets 2 hours prior to the HSG .